reframe-hpc/reframe/docs/config_reference.rst

    However, if the current system was ``daint:gpu``, the first definition would be selected, despite the fact that the second definition is relevant for another partition of the same system.
    To better understand this, ReFrame resolves definitions in a hierarchical way.
    It first looks for definitions for the current partition, then for the containing system and, finally, for global definitions (the ``*`` pseudo-system).

+.. py:attribute:: environments.resources

+   :required: No
+   :default: ``{}``

+   This is similar to a regression test's :attr:`~reframe.core.pipeline.RegressionTest.extra_resources`.

+   .. versionadded:: 4.6

 .. _logging-config-reference: